qrohlf/sensible-web-development/_chapters/1/1-sinatra-basics.md

 run Sinatra::Application
 ```

 That's all that you need to tell Shotgun and other tools how to run the Sinatra app that we've developed!
+Don't worry too much about this file if you find it confusing - you won't need to edit it at all for the tasks we'll be working on in this class.

 # Running your app